aparimeet/ai-code-review/README.md

 - `WEBHOOK_SECRET` (required)
 - `PORT` (default: `8000`)

+Tips for local testing:

+- **Use a throwaway GitLab project** for testing webhooks and comments so you don't spam production projects.
+- If you need to simulate merge request payloads, save example webhook JSON and POST to `/webhook` with the `X-Gitlab-Token` header set to your `WEBHOOK_SECRET`.

 ## Notes & production tips

 - This implementation returns 200 quickly and processes AI work in background tasks.